wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Abstract/Morphogenesis/Digital Simulation.md

 	Following Hooke's Law, the lower the "stiffness" or $k$ value, the greater the spring elongation.
 		Since particles in this system behave like spherical hinges without the capacity to resist moment forces, equilibrium solutions carry defined loads exclusively through [[Curvature's Role in Stress Distribution#Axial Compression and Axial Tension|axial forces]].
 			This is the ideal condition for form-finding strategies.
 ## Kangaroo (plugin)
-PSS iterative calculations approach an equilibrium state where the sum of all the forces is zero.
+PSS iterative calculations approach an [[Static Equilibrium|equilibrium state]] where the sum of all the forces is zero.
+	The iterative calculations are performed by mathematical solvers.
+###### Mathematical Solvers
+Operate iteratively within a main *engine*, meaning every subsequent iteration narrows the position and velocity (magnitude and direction) of particles from the previous step towards an equilibrium solution.